gitlabhq/omnibus-gitlab/doc/release/_index.md

 ### Publishing the packages

 You can track the progress of package building on `https://dev.gitlab.org/gitlab/omnibus-gitlab/builds`.
-They are pushed to [Packagecloud repositories](https://packages.gitlab.com/gitlab/) automatically after successful builds.
+They are pushed to our [`packages.gitlab.com` repositories](https://packages.gitlab.com/gitlab/) automatically after successful builds.

 ### Updating cloud images